 By comparing isotopic shifts rather than absolute transition frequencies to ab initio theory, we isolate mass-dependent interactions and reduce the burden of accuracy on theory.
-Producing a meaningful limit on the Yukawa interaction by directly comparing transition frequencies would require calculations that are as accurate as molecular clocks, an unlikely feat for a heavy molecule like Sr2.
-However, the isotopic shift of a vibrational transition can be theoretically separated from the isotope-independent Born-Oppenheimer potential which can be fitted to accurate molecular spectroscopy data [20].
-Then a variety of smaller beyond-Born-Oppenheimer effects [37, 52, 53] must be calculated ab initio to experimental accuracy.
-The isotope-dependent corrections are on the order of several MHz [53], and computing them to the few-Hz accuracy of modern molecular clocks [42, 54] requires a theoretical accuracy of 10^{-6} which could be within reach.
+Producing a meaningful limit on the Yukawa interaction by directly comparing transition frequencies would require calculations that are as accurate as molecular clocks, an unlikely feat for a heavy molecule such as Sr2.
+However, the isotopic shift of a vibrational transition can be theoretically separated from the isotope-independent Born-Oppenheimer potential which can be fitted to accurate molecular spectroscopy data [50].
+Then a variety of smaller beyond-Born-Oppenheimer effects [35,53,54] must be calculated ab initio to experimental accuracy.
+The isotope-dependent corrections are on the order of several MHz [54], and computing them to the few-Hz accuracy of modern molecular clocks [40,55] requires a theoretical accuracy of $10^{-6}$ which could be within reach.
 A detailed description of these beyond-Born-Oppenheimer effects is outside the scope of this paper, but calculations for Sr2 are underway.

 We first evaluate the sensitivity of molecular transitions to new physics by calculating the extra isotopic shift due to the new Yukawa-type potential, Eq.
 (1).
-The Yukawa-type shifts to a given vibrational state are expected to be very small, on the order of a few kHz for the current constraints [19].
-We can calculate these shifts using first-order perturbation theory on the numerically calculated vibrational wavefunction of the state v, $\Psi_v(R)$.
-To do so, we solve the vibrational Schrödinger equation for the Born-Oppenheimer potential [20] using a discrete variable representation (DVR) [55, 56].
+The Yukawa-type shifts to a given vibrational state are expected to be very small, on the order of a few kHz for the current constraints [20].
+We can calculate these shifts using first-order perturbation theory on the numerically calculated vibrational wave-function of the state v, $\Psi_v(R)$ .
+To do so, we solve the vibrational Schrödinger equation for the Born-Oppenheimer potential [50] using a discrete variable representation (DVR) [56,57].
 The energy shift for a specific state v is then

-$$\langle V_5 \rangle = \int_0^{+\infty} \Psi{\nu}(R) V_5(R) \Psi{\nu}(R) dR.$$ (2)
+$$\langle V_5 \rangle = \int_0^{+\infty} \Psi_v(R) V_5(R) \Psi_v(R) dR.$$ (2)